rekha-balan/azure-docs-test2-pr.nl-NL/articles/logic-apps/logic-apps-securing-a-logic-app.md

 ---
 title: Secure access to Azure Logic Apps | Microsoft Docs
-description: Add security for protecting access to triggers, inputs and outputs, action parameters, and services used with workflows in Azure Logic Apps.
+description: Protect access to triggers, inputs and outputs, action parameters, and services in workflows for Azure Logic Apps
 services: logic-apps
-documentationcenter: .net,nodejs,java
+ms.service: logic-apps
+ms.suite: integration
-author: jeffhollan
+author: kevinlam1
-manager: anneta
-editor: ''
+ms.author: klam
+ms.reviewer: estfan, LADocs
 ms.assetid: 9fab1050-cfbc-4a8b-b1b3-5531bee92856
-ms.service: logic-apps
-ms.devlang: multiple
 ms.topic: article
-ms.tgt_pltfrm: na
-ms.workload: integration
 ms.date: 11/22/2016
-ms.author: jehollan
-ms.openlocfilehash: 3f119409e031ca2b88694a011916f52aa9ef5d36
+ms.openlocfilehash: 1307b6df22c51af9710d44abb23178d65e3507aa
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44660695"
+ms.locfileid: "44783918"
 ---
-# <a name="secure-access-to-your-logic-apps"></a>Secure access to your logic apps
+# <a name="secure-access-in-azure-logic-apps"></a>Secure access in Azure Logic Apps

-There are many tools available to help you secure your logic app.
+Here are ways that you can secure access to different components in your logic app:

-* Securing access to trigger a logic app (HTTP Request Trigger)
+* Secure access for triggering a logic app workflow with the HTTP request trigger.
-* Securing access to manage, edit, or read a logic app
+* Secure access for managing, editing, or reading a logic app.
-* Securing access to contents of inputs and outputs for a run
+* Secure access to the contents inside inputs and outputs for a logic app run.
-* Securing parameters or inputs within actions in a workflow
+* Secure parameters or inputs for actions in a logic app workflow.
-* Securing access to services that receive requests from a workflow
+* Secure access to services that receive requests from a logic app workflow.

 ## <a name="secure-access-to-trigger"></a>Secure access to trigger